sidd190/meteor/v3-docs/docs/about/modern-build-stack/modern-transpiler-swc.md

 Second, you might choose to ignore the fallback if those files are fine with Babel.
 Even with SWC enabled, Meteor will continue using Babel for those files on future rebuilds.

 Third, you can exclude files or contexts from SWC.
-For example, if you're using `babel-plugin-react-compiler`, you can exclude your app code adding this to `package.json`:
+For example, if you're using `babel-plugin-react-compiler`, which SWC doesn't support yet, you can exclude your app code adding this to `package.json`:

 ```json
 "meteor": {